microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 #### a.
 Run the following commands to create a new project for an Azure Devops Organization

+The below will create a project and set your organization as the default organization for all subsequent Azure DevOps CLI commands.

 ```bash
 az devops configure --defaults organization="$DEFAULT_ORGANIZATION"
 az devops project create --name "$TEMPLATE_DEVOPS_PROJECT_NAME" --source-control git --visibility private